-The word ‘Genuine’ (Adjective) describes something that is real, authentic, or honest.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Genuine’ correctly in sentences.
+The word ‘Genuine’ (adjective) means real, authentic, and sincere—not fake, counterfeit, or pretense.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘genuine’ correctly in sentences.

 Genuine Explained in Depth